-Special Soils Course Descriptions.
+Special Soils Course Descriptions

-Soils 502 - Advanced Topics

-All graduate students in Soils are encouraged to enroll and to participate in this course.
-Sections of this course are designed to acquaint you with the literature in Soils.
-The course is organized on an informal basis by subject matter areas, with each area being the responsibility of a faculty member who specializes in that area.
+Soils 502 - Advanced Topics: All graduate students in Soils are encouraged to enroll and to participate in this course.
+Sections of this course are designed to acquaint you with varied topics and/or literature in Soils.
+The course is organized on a formal or informal basis by subject matter areas, with each area being the responsibility of a faculty member who specializes in that area.
 You may register and repeat this course for up to six credit hours, but not more than three credits per semester.
 One Soils 502 course is required of all soils graduates-the State Tour course.

-Soils 503 - Advanced Soil Analysis

-Courses ranging from one to three credits are offered on specialized topics relating to instrumentation and to soil analysis.
+Soils 503 - Advanced Soil Analysis: Courses ranging from one to three credits are offered on specialized topics relating to instrumentation and to soil analysis.
 Topics include site selection and characterization, flame emission and absorption, organic matter analysis, electronics, fluorescent antibody techniques, elemental analysis, microcomputer software, tracer techniques, N-15 mass spectrometry, and others.
-Students may develop an independent study course in consultation with their advisors and the graduate coordinator.
+Most often this course is by arrangement and students will develop an independent study course in consultation with their advisors and the graduate coordinator.
 The course should involve mastering the use of instruments or techniques or developing new methodologies applied to research in soil science.

-Soils 505 - Teaching Practicum

-All Soils Ph.D. degree candidates are required by department policy to enroll in Teaching Practicum (Soils 505) prior to graduating.
+Soils 505 - Teaching Practicum: All Soils PhD degree candidates are required by department policy to enroll in Teaching Practicum (Soils 505) prior to graduating.
 This course offers credit for experience in Teaching Assistant (TA) duties obtained in a soils course.
 Foreign TAs must pass an English Proficiency Exam, which tests communication skills in English prior to engaging in Practicum.
 The type of experience obtained depends upon several factors, including the nature of the course, the capabilities of the student, and the needs of the instructor.
 Experience could include lecturing in a discussion or laboratory section, preparing and grading exams or homework, or helping set-up laboratory or discussion sessions.

-Master's Degree
+Soil Science Master's Degree

-The M.S. in Soils is awarded to graduate students for substantial scholarly achievement beyond the baccalaureate.
+The MS in Soils is awarded to graduate students for substantial scholarly achievement beyond the baccalaureate.
 To earn this degree a student is expected to demonstrate in-depth knowledge of a basic subject matter area in Soil Science and research competence in the form of a thesis or competence in the application of soil science in the form of a special project.
-The M.S. degree in Soils at WSU includes both the thesis and non-thesis options.
+The MS degree in Soils at WSU includes both the thesis and non-thesis options.
 The students' advisory committee will develop an appropriate program of study that must be approved by the Soils Faculty.
 In addition to competence in selected areas of soil science, students may be required to obtain competencies in core technical areas including, but not limited to, mathematics, statistics, natural sciences, and computer sciences.